TomWilliamsBrown/Lunar-Bead-NanoSIMS/README.md

 ## CLONE THE REPO [HERE](https://github.com/TomWilliamsBrown/Lunar-Bead-NanoSIMS.git)

+## author: Tom Williams

-This repo contains code used to analyse and visualise data collected using NanoSIMS
+This repo contains the code I use to extract and visualise data collected using the Cameca NanoSIMS 50L

+## Sections

+### 1. Initial Processing

 The files needed to intitially process data colleted by the NanoSIMS are in the folder initial processing.

+### 2. Data Extraction, and Cycle-Element Plots

 The files in Import-and-Cycle-Plotting are used to present the data in a readable format, and save it into excel.
 They also create plots of element counts on the y-axis against cycle number on the x-axis.

+### 3. Element-Element Plots

 The files in Element-Element Plotting create figures where a different element is plotted on each axis.

+### 4. Plotting Functions

 The files in Plotting Functions are called by the other scripts, and used to create consistent plots.